Code-Institute-Submissions/ksngo-Project2/README.md

 ## Testing

 1. Manual Testing:
-    1. The Display Filter button when clicked shows content.
+    1. The Begin filtering button when clicked shows the filters content.
-    2. The Hide Filter button when clicked hides content.
+    2. The Hide filters or  Display filters buttons when clicked hides/display filters content.
-    3. The Filter by Town button and Filter by Street name button are able to show the options respectively and I can use the form functions.
+    3. The Filter by Town button and Filter by Street name button are able to show the town/street options respectively and I can use their respective form functions.
-    4. The show extra filters button and hide extra filters button allow the extra content to slide in and out.
+    4. The show extra filters button and hide extra filters button allow the extra filters content to slide in and out.
-    5. The extra filter content selections are able to be checked or input with values.
+    5. The extra filters content selections are able to be checked or input with values.
     6. I have gone through each types of filter options (e.g. town, street, year, room, storey, floor area, flat model) and generate results by clicking 'Results in descending price' ,'Next 50 results', 'Results in ascending price' and 'Reset' buttons.
 The results returned to table are as what I have chosen and arranged in price order corresponding to the 'Results' button pressed.
 I have checked the checkboxes in the table to plot markers to the map and the markers appear fine.
 The pop-out information is able to carry the respective table's row result and show upon within the pop-out box.
 And, the markers shows on top of the correct block and street name.

 2. Different browsers and screen sizes:
     1. The map is unable to render itself on microsoft Edge and firefox.
 It is able to show map on google Chrome.
-    2. The website is able to transform its content with no major issue to width of 300px and above.
-I have discussed the main changes for mobile responsiveness in the above section on Mobile Responsive.
+    2. The website is viewed with no issue to width of 300px and up to 1920px.
+The main changes for mobile responsiveness is discussed in the above section on Mobile Responsive.

 3. Bugs/problems:
     1. If the results call for the similar block and street name, the marker will lay on top each other depending which is called last.
-This also spells for future feature to address this by checking for similar block and street name results amongst the 50 results, and group the info and make the info availble within a scrollable pop-out box of the marker.
+This also spells for future feature/improvements.
+A possible method to address this is by checking for similar block and street name results amongst the 50 results, and group the info and make the info availble within a scrollable pop-out box of the marker.
     2. The nominatim API may return a general latitude and longtitude for street name for ambiguous cases.
 For this example, I shall use blk 601 and street name Ang Mo Kio Ave 5.
-As shown in image, blk 601 has also adjacent Yio Chu Kang Road near it. **It's something pending for me to look into.**
+As shown in image, blk 601 has also adjacent Yio Chu Kang Road near it. **Pending for future look into issue.**

     ![Image](myfile.jpg)